 Summary: Traversed by the Milyerra Road Fire Trail, a large, tesselated rock platform contains a number of weathered engravings

-Traversed by the Milyerra Road Fire Trail, a large, tesselated rock platform – which was once called Observatory Hill – contains a number of weathered Aboriginal engravings.
+Right next to the Milyerra Road Fire Trail is a large, tesselated rock platform – originally called Observatory Hill – which contains a number of weathered Aboriginal engravings.
 Mountain bikes and bulldozer tracks have damaged some of the engravings – and two figures recorded in 1899 have been worn away completely.
 The site is now better protected by large sandstone blocks.

 Many figures are scattered around the site, which was documented by W.D.
 Campbell and Ian Sim – although Campbell (below, left) recorded less than half of the 44 motifs recorded by Sim in 1969 (below, right).